 What is active treatment in an ICF/IID?

-Active treatment under 42 CFR 483.440 is the aggressive, consistent implementation of a program of specialized and generic training, treatment, health services, and related services that is directed toward (1) the acquisition of behaviors necessary for the client to function with as much self-determination and independence as possible, and (2) the prevention or deceleration of regression or loss of current optimal functional status.
+Active treatment under 42 CFR 483.440 is the aggressive, consistent implementation of a program of specialized and generic training, treatment, health services, and related services directed toward (1) the acquisition of behaviors necessary for the client to function with as much self-determination and independence as possible, and (2) the prevention or deceleration of regression or loss of current optimal functional status.
 Active treatment is not custodial care or supervision; it is structured programming with specific objectives, methods, and progress monitoring, delivered continuously across the client's day.

 What is the difference between NOW and COMP?